 Homeowners who complete a Wind Mitigation Inspection could receive discounts up to 89% on the wind damage portion of their policy.
 For $70-$100, a homeowner could potentially save thousands.
 At the very least, they would save enough to cover the cost of the inspection.
 The inspection and subsequent savings are good for five years.

 The Form Matters

-It is important that the licensed inspector use the right form.
-The 01/12 update to the OIR-B1-1802 Uniform Wind Mitigation Inspection Form went into effect February 1, 2012.
-The new version is much more comprehensive and gives homeowners the opportunity to realize more savings.
+The licensed inspector must use the right form.
+The 01/12 update to the OIR-B1-1802 Uniform Wind Mitigation Inspection Form went into effect on February 1, 2012.
+The new version is much more comprehensive and allows homeowners to realize more savings.

 A licensed Wind Mitigation Inspector must perform the inspection.
 They are looking for building features that reduce the risk of wind damage.
 The 01/12 form requires them to provide detailed information about your roof, doors, and windows.

 First, they want to know if your roof was built in compliance with the Florida Building Code.
 The specific code requirement is based on the age of the house and county in Florida.

 Most of the inspection is related to your roof—the shape of the roof matters.
 A hip roof is the most wind-resistant and provides the most significant discount.

 Carriers not only care about the material that covers your roof but also how it is attached.
 Is the roof decking attached to the rafters or trusses below?
 They also inspect how the trusses or beams attach to the walls.
 The inspector must identify the weakest points in the roof-to-deck and roof-to-wall attachments during the inspection.

 The Details Matter